easilyBaffled/console.tap/README.md

 A standalone copy of the `console` object that includes the `tap` along with an `tap` for each existing `console` function ( e.g. `console.warn.tap`, `console.error.tap` )
 Each `console._.tap` works like the standard tap.
+This is offered as a [ponyfill](https://ponyfill.com) alternative to the polyfill.
 ```jsx
 import cs from "console.tap";